Discontinuity-aware KAN-based physics-informed neural networks: Introduction

 Physics‐informed neural networks (PINNs) have emerged as a promising approach for the rapid solving of parameterized PDEs \cite{raissi2019physics}.
-It encodes physical laws into the loss function and seeks solutions through the optimization of network parameters.
+These models encode physical laws into the loss function and seek solutions through the optimization of network parameters.
 However, conventional PINNs are unsuitable for solving PDEs with discontinuous solutions due to an optimization paradox near discontinuities, which induces oscillatory loss during training and prevents effective convergence, resulting in numerical instability \cite{liu2024discontinuity,wang2021understanding, rahaman2019spectral,wang2022and}.
 In recent years, numerous methodologies have been developed to overcome the limitations mentioned above, including physical modification, loss and training modification, and architecture modification methods \cite{abbasi2025challenges}.